Chunngai/gec-datasets/README.md

 + `tar`: contains files (GEC dataset tar balls) unzipped from `datasets.zip`.
 + `ori`: contains what are unziped from each tar ball in `tar`.
 + `raw`: contains parallel GEC data.

+The parallel data in `raw` can then be tokenized with specific needs.
+And the tokenized data can be used for model training and testing.

 ## Evaluation
 Note that m2scorer is needed for the FCE and CoNLL-2014 evaluation.
 Place it in the `scorers` directory.
 It can be downloaded [here](https://www.comp.nus.edu.sg/~nlp/conll14st.html).